webix-hub/docs/data/api/refs/ui.template.md

 - api/link/ui.template_animate_config.md - defines or disables view change animation.
 - api/ui.template_autoheight_config.md - lets the component autosize to its contents
 - api/link/ui.template_borderless_config.md - used to hide the component borders
-- api/link/ui.template_container_config.md - an html container (or its id) where the component needs initializing
+- api/link/ui.template_container_config.md - an HTML container (or its id) where the component should be initialized
 - api/ui.template_content_config.md - the id or node, whose content will be moved to the view
 - api/link/ui.template_css_config.md - the name of a css class that will be applied to the view container
 - api/link/ui.template_data_config.md - JavaScript array containing data for the component